fatemabhayani/ATM/phase2/phase2/README.txt

 4. package phase2.Display

 5. package phase2.People
+- includes classes for bank manager, user, bank teller and a user manager class that manages the collection of users for the bank manager.

 6. package phase2.Requests
+- the user can request to undo a transaction, create an account or to create an user
+- the bank manager and bank teller can review the requests and decide whether they want to complete ignore the request

 7. package phase2.Transactions
+- includes the abstract class transaction, and the types of transactions, such as, bill, deposit, transfer and withdraw

 ------------------------HOW TO RUN THE PROGRAM?---------------------------- Run ATM.java to run the entire program.